bluerobotics/retired-ardusub-docs/pages/raspberry-pi-setup.md

 ### Mac and Linux

-Insert the SD card to a card reader, open a terminal, and run the following command to find the disk identifier of the SD card.
+Insert the SD card in a card reader, open a terminal, and run the following command to find the disk identifier of the SD card.

 On Mac: